Funding

 The program is achieving this by providing personalised dietary feedback and advice from trusted health experts on how to improve dietary patterns; streamlined web access to their existing evidence-based and popular dietary assessment tools - The Healthy Eating Quiz and the Australian Eating Survey - and providing personalised feedback and suggestions about how to develop and sustain healthier food habits.

-The project aims to reach an estimate of 140,000 people per year.
-In FY22 over 246,000 people visited the No Money No Time website, took the Healthy Eating Quiz or completed the Australian Eating Survey.
+Over the course of the project from 2021 to 2023 over 448,000 people visited the No Money No Time website, took the Healthy Eating Quiz or completed the Australian Eating Survey.

 The impact